 A genre approach to film study (one which takes the way we might categorize a film as its point of departure) provides the most effective means for understanding, analyzing, and appreciating cinema because it sees moviemaking as a dynamic process of exchange between the film industry and its audience.
 This allows us to think about a movie not just as an aesthetic object, but also as a consumer item molded in part by the shifting demands of the mass market.
 A particular film, then, can tell us as much about the audience for which it's intended and the moment in history to which it belongs as it can about the institutions that produced it.
 This course examines the way this "dynamic process of exchange" works by looking critically at examples of genre filmmaking of the last several decades.
 This course is cross-listed with COM 450.

-Prerequisites: COM 350/LCS 350 and junior standing Session Cycle: Varies
+Prerequisites: COM 230/LCS 230 and junior standing

 LCS 456.
-Literature at the Turn of the Century.
+Contemporary Literature.
 3 Credit Hours.

 Students examine new and evolving literary forms and styles through reading and analyzing literature of the past decade.
 Selections are drawn from various literary genres as well as current critical approaches.
 Through these texts, students explore numerous responses to today's world of changing social and cultural values.
 Emphasis may vary.

-Prerequisites: LCS 121 Session Cycle: Fall Yearly Cycle: Annual
+Prerequisites: LCS 121 Session Cycle: Fall Yearly Cycle: Varies.